List of Server Error Codes

 The purpose of the codes is to help identify the problem when a web page or web page element does not load properly.
 The problem could originate on the server itself, or have something to do with the HTML, Javascript, CSS, PHP, or other types of code on the page the user is trying to view.

 The information provided can be helpful to the user, but it is especially helpful to the site’s webmaster or owner.
 The site’s webmaster can use the error code to troubleshoot and hopefully fix the problem so it doesn’t happen again.
-A website that is free of error codes offers a better experience for the end user.
+A website free of error codes offers a better experience for the end user.

 Code Categories